ivyknob/avionics_js/README.md

 #### Selected altitude

-Shows selected altitude, feet or m, Can show values from -10000 to 10000 (but scale only starts from 0).
+Shows selected altitude, feet or m.
+Can show values from -10000 to 10000 (but scale only starts from 0).
 Values below zero is possible with different settings of qnh.
 Setter name: `selected Altitude`.

+#### QNH

+Shows QNH: the pressure measured at station then reduced down to mean sea level pressure; mmHg, inHg, _hPA_.
+Can show values from -900 to 1200 (hPa).
+Setter name: `qnh`.

 ## Contributing